Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Mover.md

 ParameterSet	: MoverParameters_typ;
 ```

 Movers contain a Cyclic() method that must be called every cycle.
 This cyclic method must also be given a Collision Avoidance Group reference as an argument.
+If track management is used, the CyclicTrack() method must also be called each scan.

 ```javascript
 // Call this method cyclically